tnario/ant/README.md

 ### Defining Error Handling Process

-By default if the error handler does not send back a response using `res.send`, the **hyper-http application** will send a default error response payload with `status: 500` and an empty `body`.
+By default if the error handler does not send back a response using `res.send`, the **hyper_http application** will send a default error response payload with `status: 500` and an empty `body`.

 ```ts
 app.error(